 Any one or combination of the aforementioned improved home habits can help combat allergies in your living space.
 Air purifiers are also an ideal solution to reduce spring allergies.
 How exactly does purification compare?

 How Can Air Purifiers Help Reduce Spring Allergies?

-One of the easiest ways to minimize allergy symptoms is to control allergy triggers and/or the allergens that are present in the home.
+One of the easiest ways to minimize allergy symptoms is to control allergy triggers and the allergens that are present in the home.
 This is why purification is such a prominent recommendation for allergy sufferers.
 Purification does exactly that.
-The purification process reduces the number of indoor air pollutants in an indoor space–including allergens.
+The purification process reduces the number of indoor air pollutants—including allergens.

-Air purifiers or air cleaning devices remove common indoor airborne allergens and allergy triggers year-round (obviously including spring allergy triggers!).
-Of course, no indoor air quality solution is able to remove 100% of indoor air pollutants, but purifiers help drastically reduce the amount of contaminants and improve overall air quality.
-Most studies that have been completed on the role of air purifiers specifically for reducing allergies have been smaller, but they have shown improved and lessened symptoms.
+Air purifiers or air-cleaning devices remove common indoor airborne allergens and allergy triggers year-round.
+Of course, no indoor air quality solution is able to remove 100% of air contaminants, but purifiers help drastically reduce the number of air pollutants.
+Most studies on air purifiers in helping reduce allergies have been small-scale, but they do show improved and lessened symptoms.

 Air purifiers are recommended for allergy and asthma sufferers specifically because they eliminate both particles and gases.
-Purification also improves overall air quality.
-This is helpful because poor air quality not only worsens allergy and asthma conditions, but allergens are common indoor air pollutants.
-Whole-home purification can even target pollutants both in the air and on surfaces.
-Purifiers are a helpful allergy solution as they provide cleaner, sanitized indoor air and fewer allergens on home surfaces like furniture, carpets and clothing.
+Some whole-home purification solutions can even target pollutants both in the air and on surfaces.

 Whole-Home vs. Portable Air Purifiers